 Still, maybe partly because I knew I couldn’t eat them fresh, peach was always one of my favorite flavors: peach jolly ranchers and gummy candy as a kid, peach soda and sorbet in college.

-- 1 pound ripe peaches, cut into quarters
+- 1 pound ripe peaches, pitted and quartered

 - 3 garlic cloves

 - 1 tablespoon olive oil

 - 1/4 teaspoon cayenne pepper, or less to taste

 - 1/2 teaspoon kosher salt